 This paragraph should describe the procedures for the maintenance of complete engines, propellers and APUs under the TA-M.

 Release to service of complete engines, propellers and APUs under the TA-M should be carried out in accordance with Part 145.
-Form CAAS(AW)95 should be issued.
+CAA Form 1 should be issued.

 When maintenance cannot be performed in accordance with the work order / contract, this fact must be made known to the customer.